Your Employer and Their Insurance

 Workers’ compensation cases are monitored and overseen by the NC Industrial Commission and not a court, so juries are not involved.
 During the appeal process, if you need to appeal the ruling of the NC Industrial Commission, the claims are sent to the North Carolina Court of Appeals and then to the North Carolina Supreme Court.

 No, you are not legally required to have an attorney to file for and claim workers’ compensation.
 As with most of your important and potentially expensive life responsibilities – from your car to your health to your home – it’s in your best interest to seek the help of a professional.
-You might be able to guess what’s wrong with your car if there’s smoke coming out of the hood, but a mechanic can diagnose the specific problem and offer the best solution.
+Attorney Jesse Shapiro puts it this way, “If your car is broken, you don’t take it to a plumber.
+It’s even better if you can find a mechanic who specializes in working on your type of car.
+That’s what I do with workers’ comp.”

 The North Carolina Industrial Commission must approve all attorney fees.
 Do not pay an attorney for your workers’ compensation claim without prior approval from the Commission.